Bard College: Undergraduate programs

-In the three weeks preceding their first semester, first-year students attend the Language and Thinking (L&T) program, an intensive, writing-centered introduction to the liberal arts.
-The interdisciplinary program, established in 1981, aims to "cultivate habits of thoughtful reading and discussion, clear articulation, accurate self-critique, and productive collaboration."
-The program covers philosophy, history, science, poetry, fiction, and religion.
-In 2011, the core readings included works by Hannah Arendt, Franz Kafka, Frans de Waal, Stephen Jay Gould, Clifford Geertz, M. NourbeSe Philip, and Sophocles.

-The capstone of the Bard undergraduate experience is the Senior Project, commonly referred to as SPROJ amongst its students.
-As with moderation, this project takes different forms in different departments.
-Many students write a paper of around eighty pages, which is then, as with work for moderation, critiqued by a board of three professors.
-Arts students must organize a series of concerts, recitals, or shows, or produce substantial creative work; math and science students, as well as some social science students, undertake research projects.

 Undergraduate admissions

-For the academic year 2022-2023, Bard's acceptance rate stands at 46%.
-Out of the total 6,482 students who applied, 2,982 were admitted to the school.
-For the 2022–2023 academic year 447 students enrolled representing a yield rate of 15%.
-Admission trends note a 25% increase in applications in the 2022–2023 academic year.
+For the academic year 2025–2026, Bard's acceptance rate stands at 39.7% for the most recent entering class of 493 students.
+Of these students 77% receive some form of financial aid, 23% are full tuition paying students, and 24% are Pell Grant recipients.
 Bard does not require applicants to submit SAT or ACT test scores in order to apply.
 As an alternative, applicants may take an examination composed of 19 essay questions in four categories: Social Studies; Languages and Literature; Arts; and Science, Mathematics, and Computing, with applicants required to complete three 2,500-word essays covering three of the four categories.
 For admitted students who submitted test scores, 50% had an SAT score between 1296 and 1468 or an ACT score between 28 and 33, with a reported average GPA of 3.79.
 Admissions officials consider a student's GPA a very important academic factor.
 Honors, AP, and IB classes are important, an applicant's high school class rank is considered, and letters of recommendation are considered very important for admissions officials at Bard.